MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-qnamaker.md

 #### View telemetry data logged from the QnA Maker default entries

-You can view the results of your QnA Maker bot usage in Application Insights after running your bot in the bot Emulator by taking the following steps :
+You can view the results of your QnA Maker bot usage in Application Insights after running your bot in the Bot Framework Emulator by taking the following steps :

 1. Go to the [Azure portal](https://portal.azure.com/)